What is DorBAG?

 The main issues were, and in many cases still are:

 Because of the sheer number of complaints, and the fact that the BBC didn’t seem to want to know, it was originally decided to form an Action Group to bring pressure to bear such that Dorset would have satisfactory solutions to all its problems, once and for all.
 It seems that everyone is still totally fed up with being in a ‘Black Hole’ as far as the BBC in particular is concerned, and the unbelievable history of BBC's promises and subsequent cancellations are just more examples of the BBC’s total neglect of this county.
+Having said that, we have made progress with an upgraded and expanded studio in Dorchester with a new team added to run the weekday Breakfast programme.
+This is a very good start.

 Website content management system created by;.West Dorset Community